5 Ways to Change Your Workout Now That You’re Pregnant

-Bikram yoga gives you an extra stretch and aerobic perks because it’s done in a hot room — usually about 90 to 105°f.
-But raising your body temperature that high is off limits during pregnancy.
+Bikram yoga gives you an extra stretch and aerobic perks because it’s done in a hot room—usually about 90 to 105 degrees F. But raising your body temperature that high is off limits during pregnancy.
 (Plus, you risk dehydration.)
-The good news is you can still practice regular yoga — at normal room temperature of course — as long as you let your instructor know you’re pregnant.
-She’ll tell you how to modify the poses so they’re safe for you and baby. (don’t stand on one leg, for example, because you could get wobbly.)
+The good news is you can still practice regular yoga—at normal room temperature of course—as long as you let your instructor know you’re pregnant.
+She’ll tell you how to modify the poses so they’re safe for you and baby.
+(Don’t stand on one leg, for example, because you could get wobbly.)
 If you still crave the extra cardio of Bikram, hit the treadmill or elliptical after class.
 You can walk or jog if you were doing that pre-bump, but don’t overdo it.

 Pre-bump workout: Pilates

 Yeah, some Pilates moves are okay, but a lot of them aren’t right once you hit your second trimester, since you could teeter in the plank position and you shouldn’t lie on your back for more than five minutes at a time.
 Make sure what you’re doing is safe by taking a class designed especially for pregnant women.
 The instructor will have already made special mom-to-be considerations so you won’t have to worry about the moves.

 Even if your idea of a workout was walking to the mailbox once a day, you should be exercising now.
 But be sure to take it slow.
 As long as your OB okays it, you can walk for about 30 minutes five times a week.
 At your second trimester, talk to your doctor again—it might be fine for you to start prenatal yoga or Pilates or even spinning.
 Just don’t exhaust yourself.
 Remember: Being fit can make labor easier.
 There’s incentive!